nroi/cpcache/README.md

 warning: no /tmp/pacman_cache/ cache exists, creating...
 ```

-And create the directory for you.
+and create the directory for you.
 You can safely ignore this warning.
 Alternatively, if you prefer not to have pacman emit
 this warning, you might consider adadpting your `/etc/fstab` to create a second tmpfs on `/var/cache/pacman/pkg`.